LiuYuancheng/Distribution_Data_Viewer/README.md

 #### Program Main Function Design

-The main functions of the Viewer are outlined as follows:
+The main functions of the latency distribution data viewer are outlined as follows:

 **Dynamic Data Visualization:** The viewer dynamically updates the data view, including line styles, percentile display, and font formatting, to ensure clear presentation of latency distribution data.

-**ROC-Based Data Comparison:** Using Receiver Operating Characteristic (ROC) curve analysis, the viewer calculates and compares the current sample set’s performance metrics with the model data to determine the likelihood of attacks.
+**ROC-Based Data Comparison:** Using receiver operating characteristic (ROC) curve analysis, the viewer calculates and compares the current sample set’s performance metrics with the model data to determine the likelihood of attacks.
 This includes calculating values such as:

 - **Minimum and Maximum Difference Thresholds**
 - **True Positive and True Negative Rates**